Relocation with a child

 Relocation with a Child FAQs

 Moving interstate with your child is generally possible, but the legal position depends on your circumstances.
 If you have sole parental responsibility, you generally have more flexibility.
-However, if the child's other parent has guardianship or parenting orders exist, you typically need their consent or court approval before relocating.
+Where the child's other parent has guardianship or parenting orders exist, consent or court approval is typically required before relocating.
 Family Court may become involved if disputes arise.

 Whether you need the other parent's consent depends on your custody arrangements.
 If both parents share parental responsibility, the other parent's consent is generally required.
 If you have sole responsibility, consent may not be legally required, though the other parent may object.
 Disputes over relocation can be resolved through the Family Court if agreement cannot be reached between parents.